 Pinterest is Clearly Different

 When I wrote that headline, a part of me wants to say, Yeah, duh, it’s different.
 Everyone knows that.
 But that’s kind of the point.
 The difference is so clear that it’s stupid clear.

-Every brand with an Internet connection is on Facebook.
+Every brand with an Internet Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. is on Facebook.
 Not all of them are on Twitter or Google+.
 Clients will ask me, What does Twitter or Google+ offer that is different from Facebook?

 It’s never an easy answer.
 The services are different.
 The audiences are different.
 Twitter is more of a constant stream that is good for breaking news.
 Google+ has Hangouts and Circles and SEO advantages.
 But particularly with Google+, the differences are minor variations to the prospective user that aren’t easy to understand.

 People can’t claim that Pinterest is another Facebook or that it is the “Facebook Killer,” like so many people have labeled Google+ and even Twitter and Google Buzz in the past.
 Pinterest offers a service that Facebook, Twitter and Google+ do not.

 Create a visual pin board of cool stuff you find around the Internet.

 Say that, and you know I’m talking about Pinterest.